Who and what gets recognized in peer recognition: Conclusion

 \section{Conclusion}

 In this study, we observed a gender bias in student nominations of strong physics peers in distinct lab and lecture courses.
 In both courses, men under-nominated women as strong in the course.
-Women also under-nominated men as strong in the lecture course.
+Women also under-nominated men as strong in one offering of the lecture course.
 To understand the nature of this gender bias in peer recognition, we built upon two existing threads of research.
 First, we investigated the role of peer interactions in students' determination of who gets recognized in peer recognition.
+Second, we examined what gets recognized -- whether the skills students associated with being a strong physics student or strong physicist are related to the gender bias in peer recognition.
 We found that roughly half of nominations of strong peers formed through peer interactions, with the remaining nominations likely coming from indirect observations of peers.
-Second, we examined what gets recognized -- whether the skills students associate with being a strong physics student or strong physicist are related to the gender bias in peer recognition.
-We found that the nature of the gender bias varied between the lab and lecture courses.
-In the lecture course, the bias was related to who gets recognized: both men and women disproportionately dropped their interaction ties with students of the other gender.
+We also observed that the nature of the gender bias varied between the lab and lecture courses.
+In the lecture course, the bias was related to who gets recognized: both men and women disproportionately over-nominated their interaction ties with students of their same gender as strong in the course material.
 At the same time, men and women nominated men and women for similar skill sets in this course.
-In the lab course, in contrast, men also disproportionately under-nominated women for certain skill sets, such as being helpful and explaining course material.
+In the lab course, in contrast, men also disproportionately under-nominated women for certain skill sets, particularly those related to their interactions, such as being helpful.
 These results add nuance to our understanding of how students form perceptions of strong peers in their physics courses and prompt future work to examine the nature of gender bias in peer recognition in other course structures, instructional styles, and student populations.